opencontainers/distribution-spec/spec.md

 ```

 The `<length>` is the content-length, in bytes, of the current chunk.
-If the registry provides a `OCI-Chunk-Min-Length` header in the `PUT` response, the size of each chunk, except for the final chunk, SHOULD be greater or equal to that value.
+If the registry provides an `OCI-Chunk-Min-Length` header in the `POST` response, the size of each chunk, except for the final chunk, SHOULD be greater or equal to that value.
 The final chunk MAY have any length.

 Each successful chunk upload MUST have a `202 Accepted` response code, and MUST have the following headers: